michelleDeko/bbb-streaming/README.md

 Share the streaming URL with your users to view the live streaming of your class.

-### Mode of Streaming
+### What to stream: video, presentation or both
-You can live stream in the following modes:
+You can live stream in the following ways:
 * Only video: set `BBB_HIDE_PRESENTATION` to `true` in `docker-compose.xml`.
 * Only presentation: set `BBB_HIDE_PRESENTATION` to `false` in `docker-compose.xml` and don't turn on the video for the presenter.
 * Both video and presentation: set `BBB_HIDE_PRESENTATION` to `false` in `docker-compose.xml`.
 The presenter's video will appear above the presentation, as in the default BigBlueButton layout.